NikKowPHP/social-brain/chapters/chapter-8.md

 *   **One Goal Per Message:** Before you unmute, know the single, most important point you need to make.
 *   **Headline First (The Verbal Subject Line):** Do not bury your main point.
 Start with a verbal headline that tells the listener's brain how to file what you're about to say.
     *   Instead of starting with a long backstory, start with: *"I have a specific proposal on the budget..."* or *"I want to raise a concern about the timeline..."*
+    *   This protocol is a relationship-saver at home.
+Instead of a long, anxiety-inducing preamble ('Honey, we need to talk about something...'), deliver a clear, calm headline first: **'I'd like to find 15 minutes to plan our summer vacation budget so we're on the same page.'** This replaces a threat to Certainty with a reward.
 *   **Chunk the Details (Signposting):** Use verbal "bullet points" to structure your thoughts.
 Use transition phrases called signposts.
 For example:
     *   "My point has three parts.
 First...
 Second...
 And finally..."
     *   "The main issue is X. The reason this is happening is Y. My proposed solution is Z."